After testing the best boiling water taps, I’ve ditched my kettle for good – here are the top 8 I tried

 How do boiling water taps work?

-Boiling water taps vary in how they work, but most are connected to the hot and cold supply under your sink, with an extra connection to a mini boiler tank that also lives in the cupboard under the sink.
+If you want the short answer then boiling water taps vary in how they work, but most are connected to the hot and cold supply under your sink, with an extra connection to a mini boiler tank that also lives in the cupboard under the sink.
 You'll need a 13amp socket to power the boiler.
-Most can be fitted and maintained by a qualified plumber.
+Most can be fitted and maintained by a qualified plumber, which we delve into in our feature on whether boiling water taps are easy to install.

 A boiling water tank will pass regular cold water through a filter before heating it to the desired temperature and storing it, ready to go.
 This creates a constant supply of boiling or near-boiling water, on-tap.